-Anne Heal, Independent Director and Vice-Chair of Directors
+Anne Heal, Independent Director and Chair of the Board of Directors

-Anne Heal chairs the Thames Water Customer Challenge Group, is a non executive director of the Office of Rail and Road, a board member of ELEXON, the electricity settlement body, a lay member of the General Dental Council, and an independent member of the Bank of England Enforcement Decision Making Committee.
+Anne Heal is an experienced non-executive director and chair.
+She chairs MOSL, the market operator for the non household water market, is a non executive director of the Office of Rail and Road, a board member of Elexon, the electricity settlement body, a lay member of the General Dental Council, and an independent member of the Bank of England Enforcement Decision Making Committee and the Regulatory Decision Making Committee of the FCA.
+She has also been a board member of Ofqual, the qualifications regulator.
 She was previously Director of Regulatory Affairs for BT Group, leading the regulatory negotiations that led to the creation of Openreach, where she then became MD, Strategy.
-She has also been a board member of Ofqual, the qualifications regulator.
-Anne chairs a charity, Volunteering Matters, and is a trustee of NCVO and BalletBoyz, She chairs the Governance and Nominations Committee of Diabetes UK.
+Anne chairs a charity, Volunteering Matters, and is a trustee of NCVO and BalletBoyz.
+She chairs the Governance and Nominations Committee of Diabetes UK.

 Geoffrey Fowler, CEO and Principal, LDE UTC

 Geoffrey is an educator with a passion for bridging the gap between education and business.
-Having experience in both, Industrial and educational environments, Geoffrey is able to empower staff to research and create inspirational, industrial educational content that suits the needs of all students, despite their abilities.
-This “hands on” pedagogy approach has lead to outstanding student success results.
+Having experience in both industrial and educational environments, Geoffrey is able to empower staff to research and create inspirational, industrial educational content that suits the needs of all students, despite their abilities.
+This “hands on” pedagogy approach has led to outstanding student success results.

 In 2011 Geoffrey became one of three founding members of the leadership team that delivered two Da Vinci Studio Schools to Hertfordshire, both of which received good, in every category, from OFSTED.

-Geoffrey is delighted to be able to bring his experience of opening high quality new schools to East London and lead the London Design and Engineering UTC as Principal Designate.
+Geoffrey is delighted to have brought his experience of opening high quality new schools to East London and to lead the London Design & Engineering UTC as Principal.

 Dan Forbes-Pepitone, HR Director, Ramboll